-Zero and span check functionality are optional features of the Laser monitor.
+Zero check functionality is an optional feature of the Laser monitor.
 Please refer to Section 7 for a more detailed description of these options.
+Span check is only available for non-corrosive gases in the SERVOTOUGH LaserCompact Monitor.

 d) In maintenance mode the instrument will continue to measure as normal but relay 3 will indicate a maintenance situation (assuming that relay 3 is configured for maintenance, see Sections 6.10 and 6.11 for details).
 This mode is mainly required for emission monitoring applications regulated by authorities.